The

 Charlotte Brontë

-Preface to Wuthering Heights
+Preface to the 1850 Edition of Wuthering Heights

 A new edition revised, with a Biographical Notice of the authors, a selection from their literary remains, and a Preface by Currer Bell.